TranNhiem/FoxBrain_LLMs/Model_deployment/vllm_endpoint_inference.md

     --chat-template /path/to/llama31_chattemplate.jinja
 ```

+### Client Usage

-Once the server is running, you can use the OpenAI client to interact with it:
+Once the server is running, use the OpenAI client to interact with it:

 ```python
 from openai import OpenAI